Yamato-Security/takajo/README.md

 ## TTP Commands
 * `ttp-summary`: summarize tactics and techniques found in each computer
 * `ttp-visualize`: extract TTPs and create a JSON file to visualize in MITRE ATT&CK Navigator
+* `ttp-visualize-sigma`: extract TTPs from Sigma rules and create a JSON file to visualize in MITRE ATT&CK Navigator

 ## VirusTotal Commands
 * `vt-domain-lookup`: look up a list of domains on VirusTotal and report on malicious ones